Why is content marketing important?

 - How can you help them succeed?

-Now, take a look back at the various types of content we reviewed earlier to determine which type or types of content you’ll create and share among your audience members and customers.
+Then, take a look back at the various types of content we reviewed earlier to decide which types of content you’ll create.

 4. Choose your content channels.